 Your Weil Foot & Ankle podiatrist may discuss and recommend surgical treatment.
 There are dozens of surgical procedures which have been developed over the past 150 years to treat bunion deformities.
-Appropriate surgical treatment of a bunion is based on proper evaluation, and determination if your deformity is positional or structural.
+Appropriate surgical treatment of a bunion is based on proper evaluation and a determination of whether your deformity is positional or structural.

 The surgeons at the Weil Foot & Ankle Institute have pioneered a bunion surgery called the “Scarf Procedure” that allows both of your feet to be corrected at the same time while also allowing you to return to athletic shoes 7-10 days after surgery.

 Following surgery, the foot is bandaged and a post operative shoe is worn for one week.
 Athletic shoes may be worn after the first week.
 Weight-bearing exercise and prolonged standing are restricted for the first 6-8 weeks.
-A home exercise program is important for regaining the strength and flexibility.
-You may steadily resume activities and wear more fashionable shoes after healing is complete.
+A home exercise program is important for regaining your strength and flexibility.
+You can steadily resume your normal activity and wear more fashionable shoes after healing is complete.

-For additional information or to schedule an appointment, please contact us: (847) 666-5504.
-Call Weil Foot & Ankle Institute for 5-star bunion treatment in Aurora, Chicago, Des Plaines, Glenview, Highland Park, Lake Forest, Libertyville, Oak Lawn, Oak Park and Roselle, IL!
+For additional information or to schedule an appointment, please contact us at (847)390-7666.
+Call Weil Foot & Ankle Institute for 5-star bunion treatment in Aurora, Chicago, Des Plaines, Glenview, Highland Park, Lake Forest, Libertyville, Oak Lawn, Oak Park, and Roselle, IL!